Kings of Alba Longa: Medieval Europe

 Geoffrey of Monmouth, a Benedictine monk living in the 12th century AD, wrote a fabricated history of the kings of Britain (Historia Regum Britanniae).
 In this history Britain is said to receive its name from Brutus, the first of its kings.
 According to him, Brutus was the son of Silvius and the grandson of Aeneas.
 While on a hunting trip with his father he accidentally shoots him and so flees Italy.
 First, Brutus goes to Greece and gathers Trojan companions who join him on his journey to Britain, where he takes the island from a race of giants.

 Benoît de Saint-Maure names Charlemagne as a descendant of the mythical Francus, thus linking the Plantagenet family to Aeneas.
-Francus, like Aeneas, survived the destruction of Troy and traveled to find a new home.
+Francus, like Aeneas, survived the destruction of Troy and travelled to find a new home.
 He installed a territory with other Trojans comprising the entire Rhine and the Danube and founded a powerful village named Sicambri.